Justin Morrow

-Justin Morrow (born October 4, 1987) is an American retired professional soccer player.
+Justin Morrow (born October 4, 1987) is an American former professional soccer player who played as a defender.
 Morrow is the executive director of Black Players for Change, which in 2020 won the MLS Humanitarian of the Year Award.

 College and amateur career

 Morrow attended Saint Ignatius High School, where he was an adidas/NSCAA high school All-American.

 He played college soccer at the University of Notre Dame.
 He was a Big East Academic All-Star in both his sophomore and junior years as well as his team's captain during his senior season.
 He made 89 appearances and scored seven goals during his college career.

 While in college, Morrow also played for the Indiana Invaders, the Cleveland Internationals, and the Chicago Fire Premier in the USL Premier Development League.
 During the 2009 season he helped the Fire to the 2009 PDL championship game.

 Club career

 San Jose Earthquakes

 Morrow was drafted in the second round, 28th overall, of the 2010 MLS SuperDraft by the San Jose Earthquakes.

-Morrow made his professional debut and scored his first goal on April 14, 2010 in a U.S. Open Cup game against Real Salt Lake.
-He made his MLS debut on May 1, 2010 against the Colorado Rapids.
+Morrow made his professional debut and scored his first goal on April 14, 2010, in a U.S. Open Cup game against Real Salt Lake.
+He made his MLS debut on May 1, 2010, against the Colorado Rapids.

 After struggling to break in the first XI, Morrow was sent on loan to USSF Division 2 club FC Tampa Bay on September 7, 2010.
 He returned to the San Jose roster for the start of the 2011 season but was again loaned to FC Tampa Bay on July 14, 2011.
 This loan was short-lived as Morrow was recalled to San Jose on July 25, 2011.

 Morrow broke out in 2012, starting 33 matches as the Earthquakes were surprise Supporters' Shield winners.
 He was named to his first All-Star game.